-Project Goodwill and Impairment

-Paper topic Staff examples

-CONTACT(S) Dehao Fang fdehao@ifrs.org

-Craig Smith csmith@ifrs.org
+Project Goodwill and Impairment Paper topic Staff examples CONTACT(S) Dehao Fang fdehao@ifrs.org +44 (0)20 7246 6410 Craig Smith csmith@ifrs.org +44 (0)20 7246 6410

-This paper has been prepared for discussion at a public meeting of the Accounting Standards Advisory Forum.
-The views expressed in this paper do not represent the views of the International Accounting Standards Board (Board) or any individual member of the Board.
-Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
-Technical decisions are made in public and reported in IASB® Update.
+This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (IASB).
+This paper does not represent the views of the IASB or any individual IASB member.
+Any comments in the paper do not purport to set out what would be an acceptable or unacceptable application of IFRS® Accounting Standards.
+The IASB's technical decisions are made in public and are reported in the IASB® Update.